chaudhry123/PD_Biomarkers_Project/README.md

 ## Data Access

-The easiest way to get started is to use the processed data provided here.
+The easiest way to get started is to apply for UK Biobank and PPMI Data.
+Unfortunetly, we are not allowed to share data.

-The data can be downloaded from Box
-<>

 ### Software Packages